- May 26, 2021

 The veterinary industry is dealing with shortages of equipment, medications, and more as the disruptions caused by the pandemic reverberate around the globe.

-Additionally, the veterinary industry as a whole is also facing a severe staffing shortage.
+Additionally, the veterinary industry as a whole is facing a severe staffing shortage.
 We are trying to hire for many positions to support our hospitals, but there just aren’t enough veterinary professionals out there.

 THE SAME STRESSES AS EVERYONE ELSE